isomerpages/enterprisesg-switch/_talent/entrepreneurship-exposure-series/overview.md

 Discover **the global startup landscape** from the eyes of **government and corporate players** who are actively shaping it.

-**Synopsis:** Learn directly from the regulators and corporates and understand how their key initiatives and regulatory frameworks are pivotal in enabling innovation and entrepreneurship in the ecosystem.
+**Synopsis:** Hear from the regulators and corporates on how different initiatives and frameworks are pivotal in enabling innovation and entrepreneurship in the ecosystem.

 #### Session 2: Get into the minds of investors!
 *24 August 2021*

 Get into the minds of **investors** to find out what they look for in startups and the winning formula.

 **Synopsis:** What are the unmissable boxes that different kinds of investors will check before deciding to invest in a startup?
-Acquire knowledge and tips from investors on what determines the success of the key milestones of a startup development journey - from concept and product development to market validation and getting your startup idea funded.
+Acquire knowledge and tips from investors on what determines the success of different growth stages and milestones of a startup - from concept and product development to market validation and getting your startup idea funded.

 #### Session 3: Learn about startup success in Singapore!
 *7 September 2021*